Church school

 Collective Worship also introduces children to features of Church of England worship (including traditional hymns and modern worship songs, and the cycle of seasons in the church year).

 Once every half-term one of the classes will lead Collective Worship.
-In addition, the major festivals of Easter, Harvest and Christmas are celebrated with a church service led by the children.
+In addition, the major festivals of Easter, Harvest and Christmas are celebrated with a church service led by the children, and we say farewell to our Year 6 children with a Leavers’ Service.
 Parents and friends are welcomed to join in Collective Worship and special services held in the church.

 Church School inspection

 Every church school is inspected, every five years, by the Church of England education authorities to ensure that the school is fulfilling its education responsibilities as a church school.
 That inspection is rigorous and wide-ranging, taking in the ethos, leadership, pastoral care and spiritual well-being of the entire school community.
-We anticipate that our next C of E inspection will be in 2023/24.
 This church school inspection is, of course, in addition to the periodic OFSTED school inspection.

 Children embrace the school’s values of love, courage and respect